Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: EQL Architecture

 The symbolic regression neural network we use is similar to the Equation Learner (EQL) network proposed in \cite{Martius2016,Sahoo2018}.
-Since our system is designed to be integrated with other deep learning architectures, we will refer to our neural network as the Sequential Equation Learner (SEQL).
-As shown in Figure \ref{fig:eql}, the SEQL network is based on a fully-connected neural network where the $i^{\mathrm{th}}$ layer of the neural network is described by
+As shown in Figure \ref{fig:eql}, the EQL network is based on a fully-connected neural network where the $i^{\mathrm{th}}$ layer of the neural network is described by

 where $\mathbf{W}_i$ is the weight matrix of the $i^{\mathrm{th}}$ layer and $\mathbf{h}_0=\mathbf{x}$ is the input data.
-The final layer does not have an activation function, so for a network with $L$ hidden layers, the output is described by
+The final layer does not have an activation function, so for a network with $L$ hidden layers, the output of the network is described by

 The activation function $f(\mathbf{g})$, rather than being the usual choices in neural networks such as ReLU or tanh, may consist of a separate function for each component of $\mathbf{g}$ (such as sine or the square function) and may include functions that take two or more arguments while producing one output (such as the multiplication function):